SAKET-SK/CL-9-LAB/PublisherSubscriber/README.md

 ![s3](https://user-images.githubusercontent.com/60461421/169646601-d8d81d7a-62c6-4319-98d0-02dc1167d97d.png)

 Note :- Run the Subscriber first after the activemq commmand.
 Then the Publisher.
+Also the reason I have kept the file with all excutables on Desktop is because the Git Bash won't allow us to execute the program as it is located deeper inside core directories.
+Placing it on desktop makes navigation easier.
+Also install Git Bash.